All Episodes

 That strikes me as a cover-up.

-Uh it's clearly wrongful behavior.
+It's clearly wrongful behavior.

 But it's not happening.

-I wonder in the end, is that good or bad for everybody involved in this, considering that would probably be a reset, and then we just start all over again and who wants to put the country through this again?
+I wonder in the end, is that good or bad for everybody involved in this, considering that would probably be a reset and then we just start all over again.

-Well, you make a strong argument um because so far it appears that there is no evidence that touches Donald Trump.
+Well, you make a strong argument because so far it appears that there is no evidence that touches Donald Trump.

-Wasn't that what I mean?
+Wasn't that what?

 I mean, you look at the Manafort indictment.

-What does that have to do with Trump Russia collusion.
+What does that have to do with Trump-Russia collusion?

 Nothing.